Porges/ways-to-play/src/articles/mill-games/index.md

     license: "stock-image"
 ---

-<p class="lead">Mill games are a family of boardgames also known as <i>Morris</i> or
+<p class="lead">Mill games are a family of boardgames also known as <em>Morris</em> or
-<i>Merels</i> games.
+<em>Merels</em> games.
 The main aim of any mill game is to try to form a row of
 three pieces, which is called a ‘mill’, and which usually allows the player to remove one of the opponent’s pieces from the board (usually not from another mill).</p>

 <!-- excerpt -->

-Most mill games are split into two phases of <i>placement</i> and
-<i>movement</i>, so that all pieces are placed on the board before any pieces
+Most mill games are split into two phases of *placement* and *movement*, so that all pieces are placed on the board before any pieces are moved.
-are moved.

 {% image
     src="shutterstock_120413827.jpg",